 “I think social networks have an incredible capacity for helping and supporting people with health challenges.
 They can easily connect to loved ones for emotional and moral support, and to healthcare workers for all kinds of professional help, without ever having to leave home”

 1) Tell me about yourself, how did you find yourself in the position of a community manager?

 I graduated from university at the height of the COVID-19 pandemic!
 I was in a healthcare field but was having trouble finding a job; I knew Lynda, and that she had started Curatio, and I loved the company and what it stood for, so I applied!
 It seemed like a great way to apply my nursing knowledge and background while expanding my horizons and helping people out – and it was manageable while studying and looking for/holding a nursing job.
 I started at the end of April and I’ve loved every minute of it so far!

 2) Aside from being a community manager, what else do you do, (either professionally or as a hobby)?

 I’m a full-time Registered Nurse working in Acute Care/Emergency.I also love to swim (I swam and coached competitively for years), cook and bake, and watch sports – especially NFL football, which my Dad watched every Sunday all my life.
-And I really enjoy travelling, but obviously that is not happening right now!
-I’m making do with travelling to see the family I have within Canada, who I can get to by car.
+And I really enjoy traveling, but obviously, that is not happening right now!
+I’m making do with traveling to see the family I have within Canada, who I can get to by car.